b-data/jupyterlab-r-docker-stack/NOTES.md

 * [Installation | Yarn - Package Manager > Updating the global Yarn version](https://yarnpkg.com/getting-started/install#updating-the-global-yarn-version)
 * [Installation | pnpm > Using Corepack](https://pnpm.io/installation#using-corepack)

-## OS Python
+## System Python

-Package `libsecret-1-dev` depends on `python3` from the OS' package repository.
+Package `libsecret-1-dev` depends on `python3` from the system's package repository.

-The OS' Python version is installed at `/usr/bin`.
+The system's Python version is installed at `/usr/bin`.

-:information_source: Because the [recent Python version](#python) is installed at `/usr/local/bin`, it takes precedence over the OS' Python version.
+:information_source: Because [a more recent Python version](#python) is installed at `/usr/local/bin`, it takes precedence over the system's Python version.